 Please note that you have to first register at www.floridaspacegrant.org before being able to apply online

-- FSGC and Space Florida will support 2 projects at the SLSL.
-See list below
+- FSGC and Space Florida will support the projects (if available during the summer) at the SLSL.

 - Transcripts (unofficial transcripts may suffice)